 Consider, for example, a tyre one inch across, at a pressure of 100 PSI (pounds per square inch).
 Air is pushing down against the bottom half of the tyre cross-section with a force of 100 pounds per inch of length.
 Each sidewall of the tyre bears half that load, and so each inch of length of tyre sidewall will be under a tension of 50 pounds.
 Now let's consider a tyre twice as wide, two inches across, at the same 100 PSI.
 Each inch of sidewall will be under a tension of 100 pounds.
 So, a wider a tyre would ride harder, and need stronger fabric, if inflated to the same pressure,

 The part of the tyre that is actually touching the ground at any moment is called the "contact patch."
 Generally, the area of the contact patch will be directly proportional to the weight load on the tyre, and inversely proportional to the inflation pressure.
-For instance, if the rear tyre of a bike is supporting a load of 100 lbs, and the tyre is inflated to 100 PSI (pounds per square inch) the contact area of the tyre will be roughly one square inch.
+For instance, if the rear tyre of a bike is supporting a load of 100 pounds, and the tyre is inflated to 100 PSI (pounds per square inch) the contact area of the tyre will be roughly one square inch.
 If the pressure is reduced to 50 PSI, the tyre will squish out until the contact patch has become 2 square inches (or until the rim bottoms out against the tyre.)

 A common debate among cyclists centers on the issue of whether a wider tyre has more or less rolling resistance at the same pressure.
 The constant pressure is proposed because it appears more scientific to eliminate this as a variable, but this is not realistic in practice.
 The short answer to this question is that, yes, a wider tyre of similar construction will have lower rolling resistance than a narrower one at the same pressure.
 This fact is, however, of no practical value.
 If you are comparing two tyres of similar construction, with the same load, and the same pressure, either the wider tyre is overinflated, or the narrower tyre is underinflated!